Supplement to the house and visitor regulations

 *The DomQuartier processes the data you provide solely in the event of a request for disclosure to the health authorities for contact tracing purposes.
 According to Art.
 6 para.
 1 lit. f DSGVO, data processing is justified in the sense of the balancing of interests required there, since the health protection of contact persons in the sense of quick accessibility outweighs the intervention to disclose one’s contact data when voluntarily entering the DomQuartier.
 Your data will be treated in strict confidence, stored securely and deleted 28 days after your visit to the DomQuartier, provided that there is no obligation to store it for other reasons.

-Available in eight languages for adults and three languages for children: the audio guide leads you through the DomQuartier in 1.5 hours – choose between German, English, Italian, French, Spanish, Russian, Mandarin and Japanese.
+Available in ten languages for adults and three languages for children: the audio guide leads you through the DomQuartier in 1.5 hours – choose between German, English, Dutch, Italian, French, Spanish, Russian, Mandarin, Korean and Japanese.
+For children in German, English and Italian.
 Our tip: listen for free before your visit.
-Click here to download.

 So that you always have an overview: with one ticket, the DomQuartier offers a 1.3 km tour over three levels and five establishments.
 Take a look at the map here.

 It is our hope that as many people as possible can experience the magic of the DomQuartier.
 For this reason, we have provided ramps and lifts for visitors with impaired mobility – Residenzplatz 1, stairway 4 and the south tower entrance to the Cathedral Museum.
 Learn more about our accessibility here.

 Young discoverers have their own views.
 The DomQuartier in Salzburg is happy to focus especially on kids.
 Whether tours or special programmes for school classes and groups: find our range of offers here.